-The Board will not tolerate:
+The Board will not condone:

-- Possession or use of weapons or illegal materials. - Possession, distribution, use, or being under the influence of alcohol or illegal substances (including synthetic drugs). - Behaviors that infringe on the physical, mental or emotional well-being of others, or that disrupt the safe and supportive educational environment. - Intimidation, harassment or discrimination on the basis of, for example, actual or perceived race, color, weight, national origin, ethnic group, religious
+- Possession or use of weapons or illegal materials. - Possession, distribution, use, or being under the influence of alcohol or illegal substances (including synthetic drugs). - Behaviors whether in person or online that infringe on the physical, mental or emotional well-being of others, or that disrupt the safe and supportive educational environment. - Intimidation, harassment or discrimination on the basis of, for example, actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex, and prohibit denigration of a student's

-- practice, disability, sexual orientation, gender or sex, and prohibit denigration of a student's physical size/shape or for any other reason. - Academic misconduct (e.g., plagiarism, cheating, copying, altering records, assisting another student in any of these actions). - Damage to school property, including buses, or the property of others. - The distribution of materials that are obscene, advocate illegal action or appear libelous. - Entering or remaining on school property without authorization. - Violation of any federal, state or local law, or Board policy.
+- physical size/shape or for any other reason, including acts committed via social media. - Academic misconduct (e.g., plagiarism, cheating, copying, altering records, assisting another student in any of these actions). - Damage to school property, including buses, or the property of others. - The distribution of materials that are obscene, advocate illegal action or appear libelous including distribution on social media. - Entering or remaining on school property without authorization. - Violation of any federal, state or local law, or Board policy.